domschrei/aws-batch-comp-infrastructure-sample/README.md

 To find your account ID, click on your account name in the top right corner, and then click "My Account".
 You should see Account ID in the Account Settings

-It is important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
-We also need to grant you access to the shared problem sets.
-Once we hear from you, we will email you an acknowledgment when resources have been added to your account.
+It is important that you tell us your account number immediately after creating the account, so that we can request AWS credit for your experiments.
+Once we hear from you, we will acknowledge your email and submit an internal request for your account.
+We will email again when the credit has been added to your account.

 ## Building Your Solver